 Mike Agassi was regularly ejected from the courtside when his son was playing for banging on a fence with a hammer when he lost a point.
 Agassi Senior also screamed at officials who used to ask him to leave.

-Agassi was forced to retire on September 23rd 2006 after suffering sciatica caused by two bulging discs in his back, verterbral displacement (spondylolisthesis) and a bone spur which interfered with the nerve.
+Agassi was forced to retire on September 23rd, 2006 after suffering sciatica caused by two bulging discs in his back, vertebral displacement (spondylolisthesis), and a bone spur that interfered with the nerve.

-He had always admired Steffi Graf and when his divorce was finalised he persistently pursued her.
+He had always admired Steffi Graf and when his divorce was finalized he persistently pursued her.
 When they were both surprise Champions at the French Open in 1999 they met again at the Winners Ball and shortly after that they started dating.
-The couple were married at a private ceremony at their Las Vegas home on 1st October 2001 in front of the Agassi's family friend District Judge Michael Cherry with only their two mothers as witnesses.
+The couple was married at a private ceremony at their Las Vegas home on 1st October 2001 in front of Agassi’s family friend District Judge Michael Cherry with only their two mothers as witnesses.

 Their first child Jaden Gil (named after Agassi’s long-time trainer Gil Reyes) arrived four days later.
 Their daughter Jaz Elle was born on 3rd October 2003.
 They live in Las Vegas with the latest addition to their family, a black flat-coated retriever puppy named Buster.